andrew-ma/sim_csv_script/README.md

 ```

-### **Filters**
+### **Filter Script**
->  On Windows, replace `python3` with `python`
+> _Windows_: substitute `python3` with `python`
-* You can create a filter script (doesn't have to be Python) that reads in a CSV file from STDIN, modifies it, and outputs a new CSV file to STDOUT
+* Provide a filter script (doesn't have to be Python) that reads in a CSV file from STDIN, modifies it, and outputs a new CSV file to STDOUT

-* The filter script should be able to function as a standalone program "`python3 filter_script.py unchanging_arg_1} < {example.csv}`"
+* The filter script should function as a standalone program "`python3 filter_script.py {arg1} < {example.csv}`", and print out the filtered csv file
-   * In Windows, running this in Powershell will cause an error because Powershell doesn't have the '<' STDIN redirect operator, so run this in Command Prompt
+   * On Windows, run this in Command Prompt because Powershell does not have the "<" operator
+   * In theory if standalone program works, copy and paste everything before the "<" as the `--filter`. (e.g. "`--filter python3 filter_script.py {arg1}`")

-* Filter script must return 0 on Success.
-It should also raise Exceptions if it requires certain arguments.
+* Filter script must exit with a 0 return code to indicate Success.

-* Supply a valid command (that can run in the terminal) to --filter, like "`--filter python3 filter_script.py`"
-* Unchanging arguments can be specified immediately after the command.
+  * Any other return code will be treated as failure

+* If each card needs different filter script arguments, specify `--ask-filter-args`.
-* If different arguments need to be specified for each card, then we can set --ask-filter-args, which will ask user to type new arguments that will be appended to --filter command.
+  * User will be prompted for input, which will be appended to end of `--filter`

 ### Example Read Multiple with --filter
 ```
-sim_csv_script {example.csv} --multiple --filter {python3 filter_script.py unchanging_arg1}
+sim_csv_script {example.csv} --multiple --filter python3 filter_script.py {arg1}
 ```

 ### Example Read Multiple with --filter and --ask-filter-args
 ```
-sim_csv_script {example.csv} --multiple --filter {python3 filter_script.py} --ask-filter-args
+sim_csv_script {example.csv} --multiple --filter python3 filter_script.py --ask-filter-args
 ```

 ---